 Some providers offer sunrise and sunset trips in summer.

 Less busy during the shoulder season.
 The sea is still a bit cold in May and June, September is great.

-Often the main car park is open only.
+Often only the main car park is open.
 At low tide and around midday cars are queuing for space.
-If you arrive one or two hours before low tide, you may get a parking lot directly.
-The Café is popular for jacket potatoes, cream tea, and homemade scones.
-The reason that it gets busy at midday.
+If you arrive one or two hours before low tide, you increase your chance for a parking lot.
+The Café is popular for jacket potatoes, cream tea, and homemade scones; the reason that it gets busy at midday especially at weekends.

 The coast experiences a mild climate throughout the year.
 The average temps in the summer are around 20°C, but 30°C are possible in July and August.
-Autumn is slightly colder on average 13°C to 18°C. The spring temps are around 11°C to 15°C. Due to drizzle, fog, and wind which occur year-round, it may feel pretty chilly.
+Autumn is slightly colder on average 13°C to 18°C. The spring temps are around 11°C to 15°C. Due to drizzle, fog, and wind which occurs throughout the year, it may feel pretty chilly.
 Usually, the driest months are April, May, and August.
-The water temp is quite cold even in the summer maximum 17°C.
+The water temp is quite cold even in the summer maximum of 17°C.

 Stay nearby in Padstow for a couple of days to visit Bedruthan, Tintagel Castle, Lanhydrock House.
 Bodmin Moor to mention a view of the many highlights.

 Our favorite hike is the coastal path from Carnewas at Bedruthan to Padstow.
 The rugged scenery is just mind-blowing.
 We highly recommend staying in the luxury Padstow Townhouse B&B. The only issue you may have afterward is that you don't want to leave this awesome house and this high-level service.
 Another option for low budget travelers is the Hostel YHA Treyarnon Bay north of Bedruthan Steps.